azizfatimaimran2-cpu/BIO410-Final-Project/README.md

 Here is the Phylogenetic tree
 ![alt text](Screenshot 2026-05-01 152116.png)

+(The following figure shows the evolutionary relationship between the different sample of Ebola Virus).

 Explain
 - Which samples are closely related to each other
 - How many individuals did these 6 examples come from, based on the phylogenetic tree